Culture Department Staff

 Culture Department Administrative Assistant

 Kelsie provides administrative support to the Culture Department and the Elders’ Council.
-She is a welcomed new addition to our department.
 She has a Bachelor’s degree in Political Science from Boston University.

 Email me: kshroll@santaynezchumash.org